Nexon CEO Owen Mahoney: Game companies say they love innovation but resist creators at every turn

 Mahoney: It certainly was when we started.
 The central idea was, Amazon, Google, and other companies have created a bunch of great tools that are essentially available to us very inexpensively.
 Call it 10 main new tools you can get off the shelf quickly.
 Then if you have an operating virtual world, these tools can be applied in interesting ways.
 When you apply them smartly, then they end up having huge impacts on the performance of a live virtual world.

 We started taking a look at this closely a few years ago.
 We thought maybe we’d have to hire some smart AI people to develop our own AI solutions.
 But we realized the best stuff was all available off the shelf.
-We needed to wire up all our games together, get the data out of all of them, and start to–instead of using, for example, dashboards to give better information to our live game operators about what works and what doesn’t work, we could actually apply certain tools to free up our operators from having to do the more mundane work of operating a live virtual world.
+We needed to wire up all our games together, get the data out of all of them, and start to –instead of using, for example, dashboards to give better information to our live game operators about what works and what doesn’t work, we could actually apply certain tools to free up our operators from having to do the more mundane work of operating a live virtual world.

 For example, you know that in a lot of online games, matchmaking is a big deal.
 Not just in first-person shooters, but we can use FPS as an example.
 Using our tools we can watch you play a game in the intro level or the training level, and in about 17 seconds we can tell whether you’re new to this game, whether you’re new to FPS in general, and we can figure out your play style very quickly.
 Then we can match you up with a set of players where it’s most likely to keep you retained in that game over a long period of time.